VGA vs HDMI: Understanding the Differences and Determining the Best Cable for Your Needs

 Video Quality:

 VGA supports lower resolutions and refresh rates compared to HDMI.
 VGA cables are not suitable for most modern high-definition displays.
-HDMI supports higher resolutions (4K and more) and refresh rates, making it ideal for high-definition and ultra-high-definition displays.
+HDMI supports higher resolutions (4K and more) and refresh rates, making it ideal for high-definition and ultra-high-definition (UHD) displays.

 Audio Transmission: